Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 Unlike a weak reference, however, an unowned reference is assumed to always have a value — it behaves somewhat like an implicitly unwrapped optional.

-Because of this, an unowned reference is always defined as a non-optional type.
-An unowned reference cannot be nil.
+Because of this, an unowned reference is always defined as a non-Optional type.
+An unowned reference *cannot* be `nil`.

 This makes them easier to manage rather than resorting to using optional binding.
 *However, if you try and access an unowned reference, and it’s not there, it will crash the app.*